 Feeling anxiety is normal.
 It’s an emotion like any other.
 Even though feeling anxious is unpleasant, there are benefits from experiencing anxiety.
 For example, anxiety can be protective.
 If you do something that involves danger, you’re likely to experience anxiety.

-Anxiety is one of the emotions that stops us doing activities that put us in danger.
+Anxiety is one of the emotions that stop us doing activities that put us in danger.
 It is also the emotion that moves us into taking action when we find ourselves in a dangerous situation.
 This is through a fight or flight response.

 We may also ‘freeze’ because of anxiety.
 There are occasions when ‘freezing’ is a very appropriate response to a threat.
 For example, if a burglar breaks into your house and you hide under the bed.
 It would be appropriate to freeze so that you don’t make a noise.